cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 ## Build
 ### Maintenance
+NPM and API spec updates are central to maintaining Curiosity.
+API specs are used to generate facets of the GUI.

 #### NPMs
 Our schedule for updating NPMs
 - dependabot running once a week on low level packages that require only testing confirmation